Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: 10 minutes
 You create a magical zone that guards against deception in a radius 3 *(4.5m)* sphere centered on a point within range.
-Until the spell ends, a creature that enters the spell's area for the first time on a turn or starts its turn there makes a CHAa Save.
+Until the spell ends, a creature that enters the spell's area for the first time on a turn or starts its turn there makes a CHA  Save.
 On a failed save, a creature can't speak a deliberate lie while in the radius.
 You know whether a creature succeeds or fails on this save.
 An affected creature is aware of the spell and can avoid answering questions to which it would normally respond with a lie.
 Such a creature can be evasive yet must be truthful.
 - **Classes**: Bard, Cleric, Paladin
 *(Source: PHB'24, page 343)*